lekhak03/sketch-app/README.md

-# Sketch App Backend
+# Sketch App

-This repository contains the backend logic for a collaborative sketch/drawing application.
+This repository is of a collaborative sketch/drawing application.
 It provides hooks and utilities for managing canvas drawing, local storage, real-time database sync (Firebase), and basic shape detection.

 ## Features